epolevikov/Asgan/README.md

 one connected component, but two complementary paths are merged through common unresolved repeats.
 Although the structures of the graphs are different, they share one synteny path that corresponds to a bacterial chromosome.

+Note that to find an alignment between two assemblies, _Asgan_ utilizes _minimap2_.
+By default, _minimap2_ is used with the _asm10_ preset.
+In the case if two species diverge much (sequence divergence >10%), _minimap2_ will not find any alignments between them.
+If your datasets diverge much, use either _map-pb_ or _map-ont_ preset using _--minimap-preset_ argument.

 # WABI Supplementary

 https://zenodo.org/record/3198701